fadden/CiderPress2/cp2/Manual-cp2.md

 This can be used to set modification dates on certain filesystems.

-If MacZip is enabled, setting the attributes on the main file entry in a ZIP archive will cause the "header" file to be updated.
+If MacZip is enabled, setting the attributes on the main file entry in a ZIP archive will cause the "header" file to be updated if it exists.

 When verbose mode is enabled, the updated record will be displayed.
 The output will reflect the actual final state.